Tim-kieboom/sol_frontend/sol-lang.md

 **A struct can implement the same generic trait multiple times if the generic parameters differ** — including when the parameter is in output position (`Index<Out=T>`), not just input position.
-Disambiguation for output-position cases comes from context/return-type inference at the call site.
+Disambiguation for output-position cases comes from context/return-type inference at the call site; **when nothing at the call site disambiguates, it's a compile error** — the same "ambiguous associated type" failure Rust produces, rather than silently picking one impl by declaration order.
 What's disallowed is implementing a trait with *identical* generic parameters twice.

 ---